You can delete specific files on OneDrive, or you can delete entire folders and all the files in them.

 To restore all items, tap or click Restore all.
 To permanently delete all items, tap or click Empty recycle bin.
 To restore or permanently delete individual items, pick them by selecting their check boxes.

-Items in the recycle bin are automatically deleted after 30 days.
+Items in the recycle bin are automatically deleted after one year.
 If your recycle bin is full, the oldest items will be automatically deleted after three days.

 When you delete files on OneDrive using File Explorer, they're moved to the Recycle Bin.
 Unless your Recycle Bin is overflowing, the files stay there until you empty the Recycle Bin.
 This lets you restore files you accidentally deleted and move them back to where they were.
 To open the Recycle Bin, double-tap or double-click the Recycle Bin on the desktop.
 If you’re in File Explorer, you can enter Recycle Bin in the address bar to open the default Recycle Bin location.